nearform/nscale/docs/development-guide.md

 * `nscale`

 ## Starting Docker
 Make sure that Docker is started.
-Follow the [instructions](docker-install) for your operating system.
+Follow the [instructions][docker-install] for your operating system.

 If you're using `boot2docker`, upon starting it may instruct us to run a command,